NOMINATIONS ARE NOW CLOSED

 Learner Award Categories

 Apprentice of the Year (16 – 18)

-Open to all WBTC Apprentices who have completed an Apprenticeship since April 2018.
+Open to all WBTC Apprentices aged 16 – 18 who have completed an apprenticeship since May 2020.

-Open to all WBTC Apprentices aged over 19 years who have completed an Apprenticeship since April 2018.
+Open to all WBTC apprentices aged over 19 years who have completed an Apprenticeship since May 2020.

 Judges are looking for evidence of how the adult learner has applied their new skills to secure employment or advance their career.
 Nominations should describe what motivates the nominee in learning and how they have developed in their career as a result of their learning experience.
 Adult learners may have used their experience to secure a new job or they may have wanted to increase their skills and knowledge within an existing role.
 Examples of adult learners who have returned to learning or faced obstacles to learning are especially welcome.